Reptar on Ice: Production

 "Reptar on Ice" was written by Peter Gaffney and directed by Howard E. Baker.
 It is the first segment of the tenth episode of season two of Rugrats, which was created by Arlene Klasky and Gabor Csupo, along with Paul Germain, founders of the self-titled company Klasky-Csupo.Susina and West (2009), pp. 8 "Reptar on Ice" was originally broadcast on Nickelodeon on November 15, 1992.
 John Schuck guest starred as Reptar.
 In the episode, Reptar is played by a man named Leo, who was used during season one's "Reptar's Revenge" dressed as Reptar for a state fair.
-"Reptar's Revenge" was also written by Gaffney.

 Themes

 Reptar had been used since season 1, episode 3a, "At the Movies," as a satirical parody of the fictional Japanese monster, Godzilla.
-Despite being a green dinosaur, he still embodies the character, and though he is portrayed comically, his name is referent to the way a child would pronounce "Velociraptor," made famous for its appearance in Jurassic Park, though that film is highly unlikely to have been the inspiration since it was released after Reptar's début.
+Despite being a green dinosaur, he still embodies the character, and though he is portrayed comically, his name is referent to the way a child would pronounce "Velociraptor," later made famous for its appearance in Jurassic Park.
 Reptar is used to demonstrate and subsequently lampoon the ever-growing domination of Japanese culture into children's society.

 "Reptar on Ice" continues this satirical tradition, heavily displaying the over commercialization where media is dragged on into several merchandising tie-ins.
 Angelica is insistent on only eating Reptar brand cereal, which Stu states has "no actual food in it."
-The events depicted in "Reptar on Ice" are a loose adaptation of the Cuban Missile Crisis.
 The ice show the babies attend mocks several different real life ice shows, including "Disney on Ice" and "Barney on Ice."
 Another reference in the episode is the subsequent joke about Beauty and the Beast in the romantic plot of the entire "Reptar on Ice" performance.